wp-plugins/wp-e-commerce-exporter/readme.txt

 == Support ==

-If you have any problems, questions or suggestions please join the members discussion on my WP e-Commerce dedicated forum.
+If you have any problems, questions or suggestions please join the members discussion on our WP e-Commerce dedicated forum.

 http://www.visser.com.au/wp-ecommerce/forums/